Advertisement

 Vitamin C

-Fruits and veggies, like green bell peppers, oranges and kiwi are loaded with vitamin C, which is good for the growth and repair of tissue, collagen production and wound healing.
+Fruits and veggies, like bell peppers, oranges, and kiwi, are loaded with vitamin C, which is good for the growth and repair of tissue, collagen production, and wound healing.
+(Collagen is a protein in the body that is a main part of tissues, such as skin, muscle, bone, tendons, and cartilage.)
 People who get the recommended servings of fruit and veggies per day should have no trouble getting enough vitamin C. Deficiency isn’t common in developed countries, like the U.S., but can still occur in people who have limited access to a variety of foods.

 How much vitamin C does your body need per day?
-It depends on your sex and stage of life:
+It depends on your sex assigned at birth and stage of life:

 • Men: 90 milligrams